Giacomix02/My-japanese-words/README.md

 # My-japanese-words

 ## What is?
-Is a project that aim to help me anh how use  this site to learn japanese
+Is a project that aim to help me and who use the site to creare a list of all the kanji learned and remind them with quiz